AdityaMohanShenoy/c-notes/notes.md

 # QUESTIONS
-    1. DIFFERENCE BETWEEN FORMATED AND UNFORMATED INPUT OUTPUT FUNCTION
+    1. DIFFERENCE BETWEEN FORMATED AND UNFORMATED INPUT OUTPUT FUNCTION ans : format = They tell the program how to format or interpret the data being passed to or read from the scanf() and printf() functions.

     2. VARIABLE DECLARATION AND INITIALISATION ans : declaration int a;    initialisation(value) int a = 2;
     3.